grosser/smusher/README.markdown

 =====
     smusher /apps/x/public/images # optimize all jpg/png images, NOT gifs
-    smusher /apps/x/public/images/x.png # optimize a single image smusher /apps/x/public/images/x.gif # !!optimize to smaller png, rename it yourself!!
+    smusher /apps/x/public/images/x.png # optimize a single image smusher /apps/x/public/images/x.gif # optimizes to smaller .png if this reduces size

 Protection
 ==========
-Smusher makes .backup copies of any image before optimizing.
 Any image that returns a failure code, is larger than before,
-or is empty will be reverted.
+or is empty will not be saved.

 Example
 ======